-Orel's first two picture books, Since Lulu Learned the Cancan and The Perilous Pit (a New York Times Best-illustrated Book, illustrated by Jacqueline Chwast) are now iPad apps from Auryn, Inc., and Two Sticks will soon follow.
-Her poetry app for iPad, A Word's a Bird, Spring Flies By in Rhymes was chosen by School Library Journal as one of the best children's apps of 2013 and has been praised by poets Billy Collins and Naomi Shihab Nye.
-This interactive, animated, bilingual poetry app features poems Orel wrote and translated into French (Un Mot Est Un Oiseau).
-It was produced by Syntonie, an imprint of Actialuna, and is illustrated by Jeanne B. de Sainte Marie.
-Orel shared the app as a visiting poet at Marymount School, Paris, and the American School of Paris in April-May, 2013.
+A native speaker of English, Orel is fluent in French.
+She and her husband, Serban, have lived in France for extended periods.
+Her interactive, bilingual, animated poetry app for iPad, A Word's a Bird, Spring Flies By in Rhymes, praised by poets Billy Collins and Naomi Shihab Nye, was chosen by School Library Journal as one of the best children's apps of 2013.
+It features poems Orel wrote and translated into French (Un Mot Est Un Oiseau) and was produced by Syntonie, an imprint of Actialuna, and illustrated by Jeanne B. de Sainte Marie.
+Orel is currently seeking ways to update it for newer platforms and to have the entire cycle of 13 poems (title poem, plus one for each season) published in book form, along with the Spanish translation, never incorporated into the app.
+She shared the English/French app as a visiting poet at Marymount School, Paris, and the American School of Paris in April-May, 2013.
 She has presented it to elementary schools and a junior college in the greater New York region.

 A nurturing teacher of poetry and prose writing, Orel conducts writing workshops for students and teachers, as well as coaching college-bound students in essay-writing.
 Some of the latter were offered full four-year undergraduate scholarships.
 Professional writers among her friends have come to rely on her editorial judgment and encouragement.
 In the words of Christine Slatest, a former student who became an English teacher: “My interest in writing poetry began in Mrs. Protopopescu’s workshops.
 Her visits to my elementary school changed my life.”